Director

 Vicky Le Beau

-I am a trainee psychoanalytic psychotherapist with the British Psychotherapy Foundation, and as such, I am able to provide therapy at reduced fees.
+I am a psychoanalytic psychotherapist with the British Psychotherapy Foundation/British Psychoanalytic Council).
 Psychoanalytic psychotherapy is a process of exploration, undertaken by the therapist and patient who meet regularly at least once a week for 50 minutes; treatment is usually open-ended.
 You are encouraged to reflect on feelings, thoughts, wishes, fears, memories, dreams – whatever is uppermost in your mind.
 In this way, we work together to understand the difficulties that have brought you into therapy.
 This is a gradual process that takes time, commitment and effort.

 Psychoanalysis and psychotherapy have often been viewed as ‘exclusive’ forms of therapy, and sometimes difficult to access.
 My practice is attentive to issues of difference – be they of class, ethnicity, sexuality.
 I am also an elected Scholar of the British Psychoanalytic Council with particular interests in exploring these issues further within the profession.